SideStore/SideStore/README.md

 AltStore/Info.plist
-Change ALTAppGroups to your app group name group.com.[Rick].SideStore Change ALTDeviceID to your device's UDID.
-You can fetch it with libimobiledevice if needed.
+Change ALTAppGroups to your app group name group.com.[Rick].SideStore

 AltStore/project.pbxproj
-Change all the DEVELOPMENT_TEAMs to your dev team ID.
-It's what AltStore appends to your bundle IDs.
 Change all the PRODUCT_BUNDLE_IDENTIFIERs to something you can sign like com.[Rick].SideStore...

 Shared/Extensions/Bundle+AltStore.swift